jdanielescanez/quantum-solver/README.md

 ```

 With these steps, your protocol can be simulated from the main program `src/main_crypto.py`.
 Consider making a Pull Request for the changes to be made publicly effective.

+### QuantumSolver Composer

+Any complex classical circuit procedure can be defined from existing circuits or by creating new primitives.
+This module is still in the experimental phase.

 ## Documentation